microsoft/ComplianceUtility/Manuals/3.2.0/Manual-Win.md

 The 'Information Protection Utility' is a powerful compliance utility that helps manage sensitivity labels, policies, settings and more.
 Whether you need to troubleshoot issues or reset configurations, this tool has you covered.

 Have you ever used the Sensitivity button in a [Microsoft 365 Apps](https://www.microsoft.com/en-us/microsoft-365/products-apps-services)?
-If so, you've either used the [Purview Information Protection client](https://docs.microsoft.com/en-us/azure/information-protection/what-is-information-protection#aip-unified-labeling-client) (aka Azure Information Protection client) or [Office's built-in labeling experience](https://docs.microsoft.com/en-us/microsoft-365/compliance/sensitivity-labels-office-apps?view=o365-worldwide).
+If so, you've either used [Purview Information Protection](https://docs.microsoft.com/en-us/azure/information-protection/what-is-information-protection#aip-unified-labeling-client) (aka [Azure Information Protection client](https://docs.microsoft.com/en-us/azure/information-protection/what-is-information-protection#aip-unified-labeling-client)) or [Office's built-in labeling experience](https://docs.microsoft.com/en-us/microsoft-365/compliance/sensitivity-labels-office-apps?view=o365-worldwide).
 In case something doesn't work as expected or you don't see any labeling at all, the 'Information Protection Utility' will help you.

 > [!CAUTION]
 > The Azure Information Protection (AIP) Unified Labeling add-in for Office has been retired on April 11th, 2024.